How to Rent an Apartment with No Credit Check (2026 Guide)

 Can You Still Build Credit While Renting Without a Check?

 Yes.
 Rent-reporting services allow you to report monthly rent payments to one or more credit bureaus, building payment history even if your landlord does not report directly.
-Confirm your payments appear on your report through AnnualCreditReport.com after a few months.
+This is one of the most practical ways to turn a no-credit-check rental into a stepping stone toward stronger future applications.

 Frequently Asked Questions